Equidistribution of realizable Steinitz classes for cyclic Kummer extensions: Preliminary results on -Kummer extensions

-To prove this result, we must understand both the divisibility condition and the congruence condition.
 We focus on the congruence condition first.
 In particular, we will show that for any ideal $\mf W$, the set of $\gamma$ relatively prime to $\mf W$ corresponding to $\ell$-Kummer extensions are equidistributed mod $H$.

-This equidistrubtion statement is reminiscent of the standard result on the equidistribution of ideals in ideal classes, often proved using geometry of numbers \cite[\S 6]{M} by counting principal ideals contained in a given ideal.
+This equidistribution statement is reminiscent of the standard result on the equidistribution of ideals among ideal classes, often proved using geometry of numbers \cite[\S 6]{M} by counting principal ideals contained in a given ideal.
 We will adopt that argument with a couple of small changes to count $\gamma \in \O_K$ in a given congruence class modulo $\mf W$.

 Throughout this subsection, let $K$ be a number field of degree $n$ and let $\mf W$ and $\mf I$ be relatively prime ideals in $\O_K$.
-We will take $\mf W$ to be a product of powers of primes dividing $\ell\O_K$, and $\mf I$ to be the $\ell$-part and $\ell$-power part of $\gamma\O_K$.
+We will take $\mf W$ to be a product of powers of primes dividing $\ell\O_K$, and $\mf I$ to be the $\ell$-factor and $\ell$-power part of $\gamma\O_K$.
 Also, let $T = \O_K/\{0\}$ be a multiplicative semi-group with sub-semi-group $V^\ell$, where $V$ is the free part of $U$.
-Let $B$ be a set of representatives for cosets of $T/V^\ell$.
+Let $Y$ be a set of representatives for cosets of $T/V^\ell$.
 This is a more formal way of describing the image of $F$ restricted to $P \times V/V^\ell$.
-We want cosets up to $\ell$-powers of units because each coset will correspond to a different $\ell$-Kummer extension.
+We want to count cosets up to $\ell$-powers of units because each coset will correspond to a different $\ell$-Kummer extension.
 Our goal is to embed $T$ into $(\R^\times)^{r_1} \times (\C^\times)^{r_2}$ and then find a fundamental domain $D$ in which each coset has one representative.
-Once we have a fundamental domain, we will argue that $B$ is equally distributed among congruence classes mod $\mf W$ up to $\ell$-powers.
+Once we have a fundamental domain, we will argue that $Y$ is equally distributed among congruence classes mod $\mf W$ up to $\ell$-powers.